YiguoHe/SAR-CLIP-SAR-CoCa-SAR-GPT-and-SAR-TEXT/README.md

-# SAR-CLIP-SAR-CoCa-SAR-GPT-and-SAR-TEXT
+# SAR-TEXT Dataset
-This is the official repository of the paper "SAR-TEXT: A Large-Scale SAR Image-Text Dataset Built with SAR-Narrator and Progressive Transfer Learning".
+This is the official repository of the paper "SAR-TEXT: A Large-Scale SAR Image-Text Dataset Built with SAR-Narrator and Progressive Transfer Learning"， including several VLFMs models(SAR-CLIP, SAR-CoCa, SAR-GPT) and a SAR image-text paired dataset (SAR-TEXT).

 This project aims to bridge the gap between SAR imagery and semantic understanding using vision-language models.
 We build a large-scale SAR-Text dataset, design an automatic captioning framework (SAR-Narrator), and develop tailored models for key vision-language tasks.
 Everything—including code, models, and data—will be open-sourced to support the community.